garethjohnsdesign/bristol-comedy-garden-2017/_line-up/sunday-late.markdown

 quote: Wehn wraps his vowels around the issues of immigration and identity.
 And he triumphs at it
 quote-cite: The Times
-secondary-text: Joining Henning is a very special guest to be announced plus Live At The Apollo and Have I Got News For You star Phil Wang making his Comedy Garden debut and the wildly acclaimed Fin Taylor as host.
+secondary-text: Joining Henning is a very special guest to be announced plus award-winning Bristolian Jayde Adams, Live At The Apollo and Have I Got News For You star Phil Wang makes his Comedy Garden debut and the wildly acclaimed Fin Taylor hosts.
 festival-starts-at: 2018-06-10 18:00:00 Z
 show-starts-at: 2018-06-10 19:30:00 Z
 ticket-price: "£20 - 25"